emanueliwanow/smoke_project/README.md

 # smoke_project
-Repository for implementing MPC control to stabilize a MAV.
+Repository for implementing a Online Coverage Path Planning for a quadrotor in order to find smoke detectors in a indoor space.

 ## Installing the PX4 Simulation